-The final copy of the irradiation certificate is reviewed and initialed by the preparer and an additional reviewer and then given to the Group Leader for review.
+The final copy of the irradiation certificate is reviewed and initialed by the preparer.
+A fellow scientist later reviews the report and suggests any modifications that need to be made to the preparer who needs to address these comments prior to sending it to the group leader for further review.
 After the Group Leader approves and initials the report, it is sent to the Division Office for approval.
 Upon return, two copies are made.
 The original is mailed to the customer, one copy is filed in the customer DG folder, and one copy is added to the test folder.

 After all requested calibration work is completed, the fees are computed and NIST form 64 is generated using the ISSC database.
 Copies are filed in the test folder and the customer DG folder and the original is sent to the Administrative Officer for the Radiation Physics Division.
 The test folder is then signed and returned to the calibration program.
-The customer DG folder is filed in room C212.
+The customer DG folder is filed in 245/C212.
 Shipping request forms are prepared after the Division Chief signs off on a calibration report and returns it to the Group office.
 The dosimeters are packed either in their original container or in a more suitable one if necessary.